 - Ease yourself back into community

 When I returned home, I feet overwhelmed and anxious at the prospect of entering social situations.
 You may be unable to leave the house, or simply feel unsettled about seeing groups of friends or re entering community groups you were apart of.

 Ease yourself back into your community over time, and give yourself and the people you’re with some grace.
 Your experience in this community will be different from what it was before because you have changed.

 It is also useful to connect with people in your community who have had a similar experience to you.
 Find people nearby who have travelled to the same city, taken part in similar programs, or who visited you abroad, as they will better understand what you are experiencing.

 - Stay in touch with your new friends

 Lots of people feel ‘reverse homesick’ for the place they left behind.
 Now that you have returned home, your heart is pulled between two places.
 Stay in touch with the new friends you made while you were away.
 Schedule a regular time each week to chat with them, start a group text, and interact with them on social media.
 It can also be helpful to plan another trip to visit your friends, so start thinking ahead so you can see them again in the next few years.

 Are you experiencing reverse culture shock?
 Do you feel unsettled and displaced now you are home?
-Here’s what you need to do: Contact Colleen on 0434 337 245, Duncan on 0434 331 243 or Rachel on 0422 177 193 for a FREE 10 minute consultation on how we can best help you or book online now.
+Here’s what you need to do: Contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10 minute consultation on how we can best help you or book online now.